Trump wrongly insists U.S. has trade deficit with Canada

 Trump claimed the figures don't include timber and energy.

-Canadian Foreign Affairs spokesman Adam Austin said in an emailed statement that the countries “have a balanced and mutually beneficial trading relationship.”
-He added: “According to their own statistics, the U.S. runs a trade surplus with Canada.”

-The Office of the United States Trade Representative says the U.S. has a trade surplus with Canada.
+The Office of the United States Trade Representative says the United States has a trade surplus with Canada.